OpenGVLab/InternImage/autonomous_driving/occupancy_prediction/README.md

 ## InternImage-based Baseline for CVPR23 Occupancy Prediction Challenge!!!!

-We improve our baseline with a more powerful image backbone: **InaternImage**, which shows its excellent ability within a series of leaderboards and benchmarks, such as *COCO* and *nuScenes*.
+We improve our baseline with a more powerful image backbone: **InternImage**, which shows its excellent ability within a series of leaderboards and benchmarks, such as *COCO* and *nuScenes*.

 #### 1. Requirements